Edith Louisa Cavell

 On August 5, Otto Mayer of the German Secret Police arrived in the Rue de la Culture.
 Cavell was driven to police headquarters and questioned.
 But nothing of importance was found in the Institute -- Cavell had, in fact, sewn her diary inside a cushion.
 Although more than 200 troops had passed through her hands, the only document incriminating the nurse was a tattered postcard sent, rather unwisely, by an English soldier thanking her for helping him to reach home.

-German military arrested her, betrayed by one Gaston Quien, on the charge of Treason, (harbouring Allied soldiers).
+Betrayed by one Georges Gaston Quien, who had been one of the Cavell network's couriers, but was in fact a German agent, the German military rounded up Edith and 35 members of the organisation.
+She was arrested and charged with Treason, (harbouring Allied soldiers).
 Held in St Gilles prison for 10 weeks, the last two in solitary confinement, she made three depositions, admitting that she had been instrumental in conveying about 60 British and 15 French derelict soldiers and about 100 French and Belgians of military age to the Dutch frontier bound for England, and had sheltered most of them in her house.

 A secret court prosecuted her for "conducting soldiers to the enemy".